TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformysqlservers/orcasmysqlconcurrentconnection-fairfax.md

       }
     }
   },
-  "displayLabel": "Increase the Server Storage limit", "additionalColumns": []
+  "displayLabel": "Scale the MySQL server to higher SKU", "additionalColumns": [],
+  "tip": "You can improve the query performance of your MySQL database by scaling your server to a higher SKU."
 }
 ---